 (2) Schedule 4 has effect to make transitional provisions for the purposes of subsection (1).

-[Section 42C inserted by No. 58 of 1995 s.
+[Section 42C inserted: No. 58 of 1995 s.
 44.]

 43. Supply of information and certificates by strata company

 (1) Upon application made in writing to a strata company by a proprietor or mortgagee of a lot, or by a person authorised in writing by such a proprietor or mortgagee, and on payment of the prescribed fee (if any), the strata company shall do such one or more of the following things as are required of it in the application —